 The model uses a definition of net tax-supported debt that includes GO Bonds, Special Indebtedness, Capital Lease Obligations, and any other obligations that are owed to a third party over a predetermined schedule and paid from General Fund Revenues.
 Should mandatory payments be due to contractors or others under "Public Private" or "Design/Build/Finance" or other such arrangements, those payments would be counted as a liability for the model.
-Obligations of Component Units, Highway Fund debt that is paid from Highway Fund revenues, non tax-supported special indebtedness that is paid from trust funds and other self-supporting debt is excluded.
-Energy Performance Contract liabilities are also excluded.
+Obligations of Component Units, Highway Fund debt that is paid from Highway Fund revenues and other self-supporting debt, including performing Energy Performance Contracts, are also excluded.

-The model includes the actual debt service from all outstanding net tax-supported debt and for all authorized, but currently unissued tax-supported debt if such issuance does not require further action on the part of the General Assembly.
+The model includes the actual debt service from all outstanding net tax-supported debt and for all authorized, but currently unissued, tax-supported debt if such issuance does not require further action on the part of the General Assembly.